saikatomar/snt/README.md

-# snt
+# Combining SQL & Tableau

 ## Task 01:
-### Create a visualization that provides a breakdown between the male and female employees working in the company each year, starting from 1990
+### Create a visualization that provides a breakdown between the male and female employees working in the company each year, starting from 1990.